 That said, lenders do set their own requirements.
 Some may require a credit check and appraisal.
 So ask about these policies before choosing a VA IRRRL lender.

 As an added benefit, you can roll your closing costs into the new loan or accept a slightly higher interest rate to cover these costs.

 So VA homeowners may be able to refinance with little or no out of pocket cost.Verify your VA streamline eligibility (Nov 25th, 2020)

 USDA Streamline Refinance

 For those with USDA rural housing mortgages, the streamlined-assist refi is a program that promises less paperwork and processing than a standard mortgage application.

 You can benefit from significantly reduced fees and simplified eligibility requirements if you are an existing USDA borrower.

 Unless you receive a subsidy during your loan term, you won’t need to get a new appraisal.
 No credit review is required either, but the lender must verify that your mortgage was paid for 12 months before your refi application.

-To qualify for the USDA refinance, your new loan must have a monthly payment savings of at least $50, or $600 annually.Verify your USDA streamline eligibility.
-Start here (Sep 19th, 2020)
+To qualify for the USDA refinance, your new loan must have a monthly payment savings of at least $50, or $600 annually.Verify your USDA Streamline eligibility (Nov 25th, 2020)

 Government loans are still incredibly popular.
-In fact, Ginnie Mae reports that a record $70 billion in mortgage-backed securities were issued in July.
+In fact, Ginnie Mae reports that a record $70 billion in mortgage-backed securities were issued in July of 2020.